 Residential programs were the founding blocks of Highfields.
 Today, our campus is still located on the same 140 acres in rural Ingham County.
 We have four residential houses, guest cottages, an on-site school and gymnasium.
 We also have a lake, an indoor and outdoor experiential education course, hiking trails and athletic fields.
-We offer work sessions, employment opportunities, and a music and arts program, including our new music studio on campus.
+We offer work sessions, employment opportunities, and a new music studio as part of our Arts and Technology program.

 Both are available to boys ages 11-17 from all over the state of Michigan.
 Throughout the course of a student's stay at Highfields, our counselors work with them to learn about their individual needs.

 During a student’s first month in Highfields’ program, time is taken to learn about the youth.
 This is done through direct observation, interdisciplinary staffing, file review and an in-home family conference with the student’s parents or guardians.
 To develop an accurate and individualized treatment plan, the following validated assessments are administered:

 - Michigan Strength and Needs Assessment

 - Michigan Juvenile Justice Assessment System

 - Adolescent Alcohol Drug Involvement Scale

 - Life Events Checklist

 - Psychiatric Evaluation

 To best serve students in the Highfields program, several evidenced-based practices are used to provide valid and reliable treatment for an array of issues, including: